GabrielAlacchi/atari-ari-extensions/README.md

 To explore all of our training runs and results go to https://app.wandb.ai/neurips-challenge/atari-ari/ in total we used 17 days of GPU time spread across K80 GPUs and occasionally P100 GPUs provided by Google Colab.

+We also contributed to the main MILA codebase with some changes we needed for our work, see this pull request for details: https://github.com/mila-iqia/atari-representation-learning/pull/48

 # Setup

 ```